micropython/micropython/docs/library/pyb.UART.rst

    If ``nbytes`` are available in the buffer, returns immediately, otherwise returns when sufficient characters arrive or the timeout elapses.

+   If ``nbytes`` is not given then the method reads as much data as possible.
+It returns after the timeout has elapsed.

    .. only:: port_pyboard

       *Note:* for 9 bit characters each character takes two bytes, ``nbytes`` must